driessenslucas/NN_from_scratch/readme.md

 This project demonstrates the implementation of a simple neural network from scratch in Python using **NumPy**.
 The network is trained on the classic **MNIST dataset**, which contains images of handwritten digits (0-9), and is aimed at building a foundational understanding of neural networks without the use of advanced machine learning libraries like TensorFlow or PyTorch.

+> Note: This isn't meant to be the best possible solution for this project, but rather just learning how Neural networks work.

 ## Project Overview

 The key components of this project include: